khizarfarooq30/Simple-Player-Controller/README.md

 ### Visual Feel

 - **SquishAndStretch**: Adds squash and stretch effect to the player character based on its velocity, enhancing visual feedback during movement.
-- **Spark Particle Effects**: Adds extra feel to the dash effect and clone effect.

 ## Usage